nealyip/online-excerise/readme.md

 docker-compose up --build -v
 ```

-After the app has been built up, all the required initialization should have been done.
+After the docker-compose completes, all the required initialization should have been done.
 The server will listen to port 8080

 To run a simple integration test, execute